 Some girls explained that it was noticing or directly facing challenges to do with SRHR that made them interested in the area.
-Estella (19, Guatemala) remembers meeting a girl who was pregnant due to rape.
-This experience spurred her to stress the importance of awareness of sexual and reproductive health services combined with psychological support.
-Goma (23, Japan) shared this:
+Estella (19, Guatemala) remembers meeting a girl who was pregnant due to

 "I work specifically on sexual and reproductive health and rights due to my personal life experience.
 While studying abroad, I met a girl who gave up her dream of becoming a teacher because of pregnancy and childbirth.
 Seeing this made me realise that pregnancy and childbirth have a huge impact on a woman's life."